benedictSchurwanz/boatattack/README.md

 <!-- Explain how to run the automated tests for this system -->

-The test suite is written in RSpec, and the full suite can be run with
+The test suite is written in RSpec, the full suite can be run with

 ```
 rspec